Divide and Conquer

 Do you recall the dozens of custom-made nest boxes Karen put together?
 Well, it was time for those to go in too, along with the roosts.

 The eggs roll out of the back of the nest boxes so we can collect the eggs from the center aisle.
 It also prohibits our hens from becoming egg eaters since they are not able to get to the egg once it’s rolled away.
 That means more chicks for you!
 Afterall, these are fertile hatching eggs, not table eggs.

 All of the pens are complete, with dividing walls, feeder system, watering system, roosts, next boxes, bedding, light, vents, and more!

-A few more finishing touches, then it’s move in day!
+A few more finishing touches, then it’s move-in day into the breeder house!
 Be sure to follow us so you’ll be the first to see our post covering the day’s events.